geoffbacon/nlp-with-nltk-spacy/README.md

-# Natural language processing with NLTK and SpaCy
+# Natural language processing with NLTK and spaCy

 ## Overview

-A three to four sentence description of the workshop.
+This workshop is a practical introduction to two major Python libraries for NLP: NLTK and spaCy.
+NLTK is designed to help teach NLP, while spaCy is designed to do larger scale projects.
+We will cover the major features of both, and use real-world problems to practice.

 ## What you'll learn
-* Thing 1
-* Thing 2
-* etc.
+* How NLTK and spaCy are structured.
+* How to perform basic NLP tasks like tokenization, sentence segmentation and POS-tagging.
+* How to perform more advanced NLP tasks like syntactic parsing and named entity recognition.
+* How to use these two Python libraries in your future projects.

 ## Prerequisites

-What you need to know before taking this workshop.
-Remember,
+We will be getting our hands dirty with Python code, so you will need to be comfortable with Python before taking this workshop.
+Completion of D-Lab's Python FUN!damentals workshop series is sufficient.

 ## Getting started & software prerequisites